-Welcome to our continually-updated list of macOS 10.13 High Sierra problems.
-Not only do we list the most common macOS High Sierra problems, we also have their fixes, so you can have your Mac up and running again as quickly as possible.
+If you have encountered any macOS 10.13 High Sierra problems, then this guide should help you, as we have the most common issues, as well as their fixes, so you can have your Mac up and running again as quickly as possible.

 If you’ve encountered a macOS High Sierra problem that we haven’t covered, follow and tweet us and we’ll do what we can to find a solution.